zombie1864/Muse-of-Wire/README.md

 # Day-to-Day Work
  - Day 1: Backend and frontend user auth with video integration
-          * Rob Kornblum: tasked with user auth on the backend
+          - Rob Kornblum: tasked with user auth on the backend
-          * Matthew Greer: tasked with user auth on the frontend
+          - Matthew Greer: tasked with user auth on the frontend
-          * Jeff Varela: tasked with video integration on backend and frontend
+          - Jeff Varela: tasked with video integration on backend and frontend

+- Day 2: Seeding website with artworks and adding search functionality
+         - Rob Kornblum: tasked with adding artwork schema and other related backend requirements
+         - Matthew Greer: tsked with stylizing frontend site to display artwork and video functionality
+         - Jeff Varela: tasked with integrating search API that searched either video or artwork images.
+This is also be collaborated with other members.

+- Day 3: Debugging and Stylizing
+        - each member will be responsible for testing and debugging on all fronts and stylizing the webpage.

+- Day 4: Debugging, testing, and stylizing
+       - testing to see if our website works correctly when deployed to heroku.
+Combing all branches into master branch.
+Further stylizing the webpage to final production.

+- Further ahead: adding live stream functionality.